Skip to Main Content

 Transcripts of the videos are available to read.

 You can borrow up to 30 books at a time.
-The vast majority of journals are available to read online via the Library Catalogue, but print journals are for reference-use in the Library and can't be borrowed.
+The vast majority of journals are available to read online via the Library Catalogue and our print journals are for reference-use in the Library only.
+To find an item in our library, you need to know its shelf location: guide to understanding Library shelf numbers.

 Requesting copies of chapters & articles from the Library